CaraRosa/react-portfolio-hw/README.md

 ## Installation

-Users can fork this repository.
+All users can fork this repository.
 Link to the deployed application to Netlify: [ReactPortfolio](https://spectacular-pony-32df1e.netlify.app/)

 Screenshots of the project are below:
 ![Portfolio Screenshot](./images/PortfolioScreenshot.png)